What test or features would you like to see added to you Snap On Diagnostic tools

 at least help us finish a job we got started and not be caught with our pants down ( a truly ugly sight !! ) I know the legacy software sure helped

-a lot of Modis users in the past - one reason I wouldn't mind buying another one someday.You can expect the reputation of your business to be no better than the cheapest item or service you are willing to sell. - WheelComment
+You can expect the reputation of your business to be no better than the cheapest item or service you are willing to sell. - Wheel

 I just thought of something I would like - remember on the old Brick